cmdaoust/Experimental-SOPs/EDA/EDA_SOP.md

 ## Open Recording File
 If a template recording file for your experiment exists:
-**Open Biopac → Open graph template dromdis... → `template.gtl`**
+**Open Biopac → Open graph template from disk ... → `template.gtl`**

 If this is the first time setting up:
-**Open Biopac → Create empty graph
+Open Biopac → Create empty graph
 In the toolbar at the top of the application click MP36 → Set Up Channels...
-Ensure the correct recording channel is selected (Electrocardiogram -EEG) and sampling rate is set to 1000hz In the top right corner, click Setupand → ensure that the aquisition time is set long enough for your session.
-If it isnt, Biopac will stop recording before your experiment is complete.
+Ensure the correct recording channel is selected (Electrocardiogram - EDA) and sampling rate is set to 1000hz In the top right corner, click Setup and ensure that the aquisition time is set long enough for your session.
+If it isn't, Biopac will stop recording before your experiment is complete.

 ---